Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

   {% include note.html content="You can use trusts, as long as the Base DN covers all users that might require access to your cluster." %}

-* Configure your IdP to return AD User Principal Names (UPNs, for example `alice@example.com`) or an email address as a NameID.
-A _NameID_ is an identifier for an authenticated user.
-Typically, a NameID uses the format of an email address.
+* Configure your IdP to return AD User Principal Names (UPNs, for example `alice@example.com`) or an email address as a name identifier for an authenticated user.
+Typically, a `nameID` uses the format of an email address.

 ## To Configure SAML SSO for Your Qumulo Cluster